m-architek/Diablofication/README.md

 - [lynx](https://www.gibberlings3.net/profile/2635-lynx/), [Sam.](https://www.gibberlings3.net/profile/3522-sam/), [jmerry](https://www.gibberlings3.net/profile/12457-jmerry/), [Taimon](https://www.gibberlings3.net/profile/2297-taimon/), [argent77](https://www.gibberlings3.net/profile/3876-argent77/), [DavidW](https://www.gibberlings3.net/profile/1067-davidw/), [subtledoctor](https://www.gibberlings3.net/profile/6306-subtledoctor/) for technical help (in order of appearance).
 - [Jarno Mikkola](https://www.gibberlings3.net/profile/2129-jarno-mikkola/), [In_A_Graveyard](https://www.gibberlings3.net/profile/12821-in_a_graveyard/), [Endarire](https://www.gibberlings3.net/profile/5772-endarire/), [kijikun](https://www.gibberlings3.net/profile/5820-kijikun/) for interest and suggestions (in order of appearance).

 This modification is powered by [WeiDU v249](https://github.com/WeiDUorg/weidu/releases/tag/v249.00).
-You can find this in every mod readme, but it is not exaguration: thanks Weimer, The Bigg, Wisp and all contributors for creating this!
+You can find this in every mod readme, but it is not exaggeration: thanks Weimer, The Bigg, Wisp and all contributors for creating this tool!

 Infinity Engine related resources that was invaluable help in creating this modification:
 - [IESDP](https://gibberlings3.github.io/iesdp/)